lablup/backend.ai-docs-webui/docs/session_use/session_use.rst

    :alt: Backend.AI notebook on Jupyter menu

 In this window, you can enter and execute any code you want by using the environment that session provides.
-The code execution happens on one of the Backend.AI nodes where the compute session is actually created, and there is no need to configure a separate environment on the local machine.
+The code is executed on one of the Backend.AI nodes where the compute session is actually created, and there is no need to configure a separate environment on the local machine.